 When seeking an experienced pedestrian accident lawyer near me, we are here to help – and to ensure you get the compensation you deserve.
-During your free consultation, Attorney David Hoffman and our accident lawyers will discuss the damages you are eligible for, such as compensation for medical bills, property damage, pain and suffering and more.
+During your free consultation, our accident lawyers will discuss the damages you are eligible for, such as compensation for medical bills, property damage, pain and suffering and more.

 Plus, you only pay us when we take your case – and win!